ocell/mapsy/README.md

 my_map.add_layer(symbol_layer)
 ```

 You can set the anchor of the text with the `text_anchor` parameter.
-The default is `mapy.TextAnchor.BOTTOM_LEFT`.
+The default is `mapsy.TextAnchor.BOTTOM_LEFT`.
 The following options are available:

 |   |   |   |
 | - | - | - |